Basic Document Styling¶

 .rtt extension.
 Here is an example

-[TEMPLATE_CONFIGURATION] name = my article configuration template = article parts = title ;front_matter contents stylesheet = sphinx_base14 language = fr abstract_location = title [SectionTitles] contents = 'Contents' [AdmonitionTitles] caution = 'Careful!' warning = 'Please be warned' [VARIABLES] paper_size = A5 [title] page_number_format = lowercase roman end_at_page = left [contents] page_number_format = number [title_page] top_margin = 2cm
+[TEMPLATE_CONFIGURATION] name = my book configuration template = book parts = title ;front_matter contents ;back_matter stylesheet = sphinx_base14 language = fr [SectionTitles] contents = 'Contents' [AdmonitionTitles] caution = 'Careful!' warning = 'Please be warned' [VARIABLES] paper_size = A5 [front_matter] page_number_format = lowercase roman end_at_page = left [contents] page_number_format = number [title_page] top_margin = 2cm

 TEMPLATE_CONFIGURATION sections collects global template options.
 Set